mantidproject/mantid/docs/source/release/v6.1.0/muon.rst

 - Fixed a bug where rows in the difference table were not being highlighted correctly.
 - Fixed a bug in the Grouping tab where an error message would appear when changing the source of Group Asymmetry Range with no data loaded.
-- Fixed a bug where column names in a results table wouldn't update when creating a results table of the same name with the table open.

 ALC
 ---